pocket-playlab/pocket-playlab.github.io/_posts/2015-05-06-[POSTMORTEM]-production-dowtime-deploys-nginx-proxy.markdown

 explaining why and how to do them.

 ### Description of the issue :
-Storage service and backends for all games were unreachable for between 5 and 30 minutes
+The storage service and backends for all games were unreachable for between 5 and 30 minutes

 ### Effect for the user :
 All transactions with the backend were unable to be